RockHong/vim-env/PluginHelps.md

 ###SuperTab

-To start the completion, hitting <Tab> or <S-Tab> (shift+tab) while in insert mode, with at least one non whitespace character before the cursor.

-And then <Tab> or <S-Tab> again to cycle forwards or backwards through the available completions.
+And then '<Tab>' or '<S-Tab>' again to cycle forwards or backwards through the available completions.

 Currently supertab can recognize method calls or attribute references